When the system detects vehicle motion greater than 4.5 MPH and any of the following:

 - the tablet is put to sleep;

 the drive time cannot be associated with any driver.
-This scenario creates an Unidentified Driving Log which is associated with the Unidentified Driving profile.
-These events will be presented to any driver at the next login for review.
-If the unidentified events belong to the current driver, they may be accepted.
-If they belong to a different driver, they may be rejected.
+This scenario creates an Unidentified Driving Log (UDL) which is associated with the Unidentified Driving profile.
+These events will be presented to the next driver to log into that asset for review.
+If the unidentified events belong to the active driver, they can be accepted.
+If they belong to a different driver, they can be rejected.